12 Top-Rated Day Trips from Philadelphia

 Throughout the winter of 1777 to 1778, American soldiers encamped at Valley Forge, enduring unbelievably harsh conditions of cold, hunger, and disease.
 British forces had destroyed a vital center of supplies for Washington's army, and the Continental Congress failed to provide funds for fresh supplies.
 Without proper food, shoes, or clothing, the troops suffered nearly 2,000 casualties but emerged a strong and determined force under Washington's command.
 The story of this terrible winter is told through exhibits, tours, and a film, and you can see Washington's Headquarters and a National Memorial Arch, as well as walk the trails through the grounds of the encampment, where Washington's men constructed a village of 2,000 huts protected by miles of trenches and earthen redoubts.

 Artist N.C.
 Wyeth purchased the land overlooking the Brandywine Valley in 1911, with the proceeds from his illustrations for Treasure Island, and built a home and studio.
 It was here that he painted some of his best known works.
-Today, it is a National Historic Landmark, and guided tours provide a picture of his life and career, as well as other members of this extraordinarily talented family.
+Today, it is a National Historic Landmark, and seasonal guided tours provide a picture of his life and career, as well as other members of this extraordinarily talented family.
 An extensive collection of works by N.C.
 Wyeth; his son, Andrew; grandson, Jamie; and others are featured in the Brandywine River Museum of Art, which manages the house and studio.
 An extensive conservation area surrounds the museum property and is planted with native wildflowers, trees, and shrubs.

 The Battle of Brandywine, which was fought on September 11, 1777, extended across more than ten square miles, or 35,000 acres, of which today's park covers the 50 acres where the Continental army camped before the battle.
 It was a major engagement of the Revolution, as Brandywine Creek blocked British access to Philadelphia, where the Continental Congress was in session.
 The British broke through, however, and subsequently captured Philadelphia, a major victory for them but not one that ended the war as they had hoped.